dvadell/kantox-cashier/cashier/README.md

 ## Cashier.Cart

-This is a simple GenServer with a :one_to_one Supervisor, defined in `lib/cashier/cart.ex`.
+This is a simple GenServer with a :one_to_one DynamicSupervisor, defined in `lib/cashier/cart.ex`.
 Each cart is identified by a cashier_id and is registered in the global CartRegistry.
-It stores only the a list of items that the user adds to the cart.
+It stores only the list of items that the user adds to the cart.
 Example:

 ```
 iex(1)> alias Cashier.Cart
 Cashier.Cart
-iex(2)> Cart.start_link(cashier_id: "cashier_123")
+iex(2)> Cashier.CartSupervisor.start_cart("cashier_123")
 {:ok, #PID<0.344.0>}
 iex(3)> Cart.add_item("cashier_123", "GR1")
 :ok